nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Clears all patients from Omnihealth.

+* The command can only be called when the patient addressbook is displayed (after using `list`).

 Format: `clear`

 ### Clearing all patient records : `rclear`

 Clears all records of a specific patient from Omnihealth.

+* The command can only be called when a patient's record list is displayed (after using `rlist PATIENT_INDEX`).

 Format: `rclear`